The global pandemic had a significant impact on how and what we

 not exclusively so.
 E-commerce has impacted the way many industries do

-business, and the demand for expedited shipping is certainly not the
+business.
+The demand for expedited shipping is certainly not the sole

-increasingly become a part of a 3PL’s distribution operations.
-More
+Small parcel shipments have increasingly become a part of a 3PL’s

-parcel shipments and more destinations, means logistics providers
+distribution operations.
+More parcel shipments and more destinations,

-often need to work with more carriers than ever before.
-Consequently,
+means logistics providers often need to work with more carriers than

-shipping has become ever more important to help 3PLs manage
+multi-carrier shipping has become ever more important.
+Multi

 Why 3PLs Need Multi Carrier Parcel Shipping Software